wafaehamdaoui/calculator/README.md

 Calculator is the calculator widget, with all the calculator functionality.

+## Declaration of class:

 The Calculator class provides a simple calculator widget.
 It inherits from QWidget and has several private slots associated with the calculator's buttons.

+### Remark:
+to understand more the construction of the claculator widget and how we orgnise and place its child widgets you can visit Fun_Whith_layouts repository ,here is the link:

 Buttons are grouped in categories(digits and operations) according to their behavior.